Skip to main content

 [2020-06-10 09:17:15] INFO "GET /" 200 512ms

-The container is now reachable on the port 8080
+The container is now reachable on port 8080 on the host.

 <meta property="og:site_name" content="Ghost" />